|Homepage:||Click to visit|

 Homestays are an integral component of the MSID learning experience.
 All students live and share most meals with at least one family, and many with two different families--one during the classroom phase and a second in a different part of the country during the remainder of the program.
 Students with internships in the main city typically choose to remain with the same family throughout.

-Language Pre-Session: An optional August intensive language course is offered for fall semester and academic year students.
-One language course is taught over a 4-week period and awards 4 undergraduate credits.
+Language Pre-Session: An optional winter break or summer session intensive language course is offered for fall semester and academic year students.
+One language course is taught over a four-week period and awards 4 undergraduate credits.
 The Ecuador program offers 5th semester language instruction.
 The syllabus focuses on language skill development and daily oral practice.
 Students live with host families, and local excursions are included.

 The Learning Abroad Center is a leader in providing innovative international learning experiences that expand and redefine the world for a diverse population of students, colleagues, and staff.
 The Learning Abroad Center staff and University of Minnesota faculty and staff participate in numerous leadership opportunities and serve on the advisory boards of organizations who provide and/or support education abroad programs.
 Through collaboration and individual attention, the Learning Abroad Center continues to promote empowerment, development, understanding, and responsibility in the global community.